GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

 ??? note "Hidden IVs"

     - Hidden IVs are complicated since they look like a Neutral IV at first glance.
 That is, there is no +1 to any of the Level 1 traits.
-    - They are most common with class and race combinations that result in low growth rates for a specific trait.
-For example, no Priest or Dwarf Fighter (sans Gerulf) will ever have a visible IV Speed trait.
-Mechanically, the class modifier is reducing the trait growth rate to a point where it is falling under the threshold of the game's rounding formula (i.e., the visible +1 to the trait).
     - To check for a hidden IV go to the Training Room - Class Change.
 Select their second class and see if they have a +1 to the trait you are targeting.
 Use the [second class](https://wizardry.fasterthoughts.io/adventurers/adventurer-quicklist/#__tabbed_1_3) base traits or their character page as reference.
+    - They are most common with class and race combinations that result in low growth rates for a specific trait.
+        - For example, no Priest or Dwarf Fighter (sans Gerulf) will ever have a visible IV Speed trait.
+        - Mechanically, the class modifier is reducing the trait growth rate to a point where it is falling under the threshold of the game's rounding formula (i.e., the visible +1 to the trait).

 #### Drecom Official Tables

-Drecom has published official data tables on its [site](https://wizardry.info/daphne/gacha_rates/en/characters.html).
-Scroll down to the sub-section called "Stat Drop Rates by Adventurer" or use Ctrl + F. The data tables have revealed several important facts about the IV system:
+- Drecom has published official data tables on its [site](https://wizardry.info/daphne/gacha_rates/en/characters.html).
+Scroll down to the sub-section called "Stat Drop Rates by Adventurer" or use Ctrl + F.

 ??? note "Trait Pattern System"